PetCaseFinder

 Plain-English summary

-A 4-year-old Persian cat was diagnosed with instability at the atlanto-occipital joint (where the skull meets the spine) after being bitten by a dog.
-To treat this, veterinarians performed surgery to stabilize the joint using special tension bands.
-The cat recovered completely just four days after the surgery, and follow-up X-rays taken six weeks later showed that the joint was properly aligned, even though one of the tension bands had failed.
-Overall, the treatment was successful, and the cat did not show any lasting neurological issues.
+A 4-year-old Persian cat was brought in after suffering a dog bite that caused instability in the neck joint between the skull and spine.
+The veterinarian performed surgery to stabilize the joint using special tension bands.
+Remarkably, the cat fully recovered just four days after the operation, and follow-up X-rays showed that the joint was properly aligned six weeks later.
+Even though one of the tension bands failed, the cat showed no lasting neurological issues.

 Abstract